pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --ignore-on-opaque-inference
 """"""""""""""""""""""""""""
-*This flag controls whether pylint should warn about no-member and similar checks whenever an opaque object is returned when inferring.
+*This flag controls whether Pylint should warn about no-member and similar checks whenever an opaque object is returned when inferring.
 The inference can return multiple potential results while evaluating a Python object, but some branches might not be evaluated, which results in partial inference.
 In that case, it might be useful to still emit no-member and other checks for the rest of the inferred objects.*

 **Default:**  ``True``